TUTORIAL 1: BOLD-CVR based on computer controlled CO2 stimulus

 denoiseData: temporally de-noises data using a wavelet or moving-window based method (toolbox dependent)

-*alternate function 'filterData' for different smoothing options
+- alternate function 'filterData' for different smoothing options (not implemented for MAC)

 lagCVR: calculates CVR and hemodynamic lag using a cross-correlation or lagged-GLM approach